realthk/tts_announce/README.md

 Automations often can be triggered unexpectedly.
 If an automation creates sound announcement (either just by playing a sound effect, or by  text-to-speech), it can be a problem if another automation is also triggered while the first one is still playing its sound, because the second sound will stop the first.

+I couldn't find any media player capable of dynamic queues, that is the reason for this Appdaemon script.

+Appdaemon cannot create service callable from Home Assistant, but it can listen to events, which has the same result.

 Have this in appdeamon's config: